Doctor’s Note: Your Essential Guide to Acne Treatments

 Acne Treatment Overview

-Acne comes in different types, and each type has its own best treatments.
-For blackheads and whiteheads, which are the mildest forms of acne, over-the-counter products like salicylic acid and retinoids work well.
-Mild acne, which includes a few small pimples, can be treated with over-the-counter benzoyl peroxide and retinoids.
+Acne comes in different types, and each type needs its own treatment.
+For blackheads and whiteheads, which are the mildest types, over-the-counter products like salicylic acid and retinoids work well.
+Mild acne, with a few small pimples, can also be treated with products like benzoyl peroxide and retinoids.

-When acne becomes a bit more noticeable and persistent, like in mild to moderate acne, prescription treatments might be needed.
-These include topical antibiotics and topical retinoids that a doctor can prescribe.
-For moderate acne, which includes more pimples and possibly some pain, prescription treatments such as oral antibiotics, birth control pills (for women), spironolactone (also for women), or Accutane may be necessary.
+If acne gets worse and doesn’t go away, like in mild to moderate acne, you may need prescription treatments.
+These can include topical antibiotics and topical retinoids, which a doctor can give you.
+For moderate acne, which has more pimples and might hurt, prescription treatments like oral antibiotics, birth control pills (for women), spironolactone (also for women), or Accutane may be needed.

-Severe acne is the most serious form and often includes deep, painful cysts or nodules.
-For this type, a strong prescription medication like Accutane is usually recommended by a dermatologist.
-Each type of acne has specific treatments that can help clear the skin and prevent further breakouts.
+Severe acne is the most serious type, with painful deep cysts or lumps.
+For severe acne, a strong prescription medicine like Accutane is often recommended by a dermatologist.
+Each type of acne has treatments that can help clear the skin and stop more breakouts.

 Types of Acne